Capitol Access Booklet

 Interpreters/Real Time Captioners

 To request an accommodation for communication access for a committee hearing or a regular Senate session, please contact Jon Burton or the Senate Administrator's office at 573-751-4663.
 A 48 hour notice is required to request an interpreter or a real time captioner.
-Every attempt will be made to secure an interpreter or a real time captioner if last minute changes are made to senate committee hearings times.
+Every attempt will be made to secure an interpreter or a real tie captioner if last minute changes are made to senate committee hearings times.
 In those instances, securing appropriate services are dependent upon availability of an interperter or real time captioner.

 Assistive Listening Devices

 Internet Access to Senate Hearings

-The Senate broadcasts all general senate sessions live on the internet.
-Committee hearings are not broadcast at this time.
+The Senate broadcasts all general senate sessions and committee hearigs live on the internet.
 Broadcasts are not being captioned for individuals with hearing loss.
 The live debate can be accessed at senate.mo.gov

 - (573) 751-2489